shhyou/bain-cs111-web-fork/pages/_assignments/tutorials/tutorial_1/tutorial_1.md

 5. The succeeding circles should be evenly interpolated (i.e. 0%, 10%, etc...) between `start-color` and `end-color`
 6. The outter-most circle should be the `end-color`

 This one is tricky.
 Some hints are in order!
-Pretend we were making a 5 circle bullsye.
+Pretend we were making a 5 circle bullseye.

 **Hint 1**: Remember, the iterator counter starts at 0 and goes to `5 - 1 -> 4`.